Students

 If you are offered an interview by a program, respond immediately, as interview slots can fill quickly.

-The program you match with generally provides pre-urology training.
 Some programs require that you also go through the National Resident Match Program (NRMP) as a formality for the surgery year(s)—check with each individual program for their requirements.

 For additional information regarding the urology match:

-AUA Residency Matching Program
+Urology Residency Matching Program

 1000 Corporate Boulevard